CGNS/HDF5 - An HPC implementation#

 The file is unmounted if there is no reference to itself.

 This section describes the general philosophy underlying the use of the HDF5 tree structure by CGNS.
-The section Detailed CGNS Node Descriptions describes the exact conventions for each type of data.
+The section Detailed CGNS Node Descriptions describes the exact conventions for each data type.

 We first describe the roles of the various HDF5 elements (i.e. groups or attributes) as they are specifically applied within CGNS, followed by a description of the overall layout of the tree structure itself.